jkerola/jmenu/README.md

 # Documentation

-Documentation for the project is available in the [project wiki.]()
+Documentation for the project is available in the [project pages.](https://jkerola.github.io/jmenu)

 ## Build documentation from source